CusMeDroid/absenonline/README.md

 # Absen Online
-this is an application for a thesis.
+This is an application for a thesis.